-Using a crate helps provide the puppy/dog with its own private safe place.
+Crate training is essential.
+Using a crate helps provide a puppy/dog with its own private safe place.

-However if the crate has not been introduced correctly to the puppy/dog we will create a place that the dog is frightened of, increase behavioural problems such as barking, loss of toilet control and aggression.
+For owners, it helps with toilet training and provides a safe area for the dogs/puppies to be left alone for short periods of time.
+However, if the crate has not been introduced correctly to the puppy/dog it will create a place that the dog is frightened of.
+This can lead to an increase in behavioural problems such as barking, loss of toilet control and aggression.

 Provide an area that is easily accessible for the puppy to go to.

-Having the crate where the puppy can have peace and quiet to relax and calm down is useful and teaches the puppy to be isolated away from the family.
+An important aspect of crate training is having the crate where the puppy can have peace and quiet in order to relax and calm down.
+It also teaches the puppy to be isolated away from the family.

 What Should Be In The Crate?